Swatto86/WinRDP/README.md

 ## 🔐 Security Notes

 - Credentials are stored using Windows Credential Manager (encrypted)
-- RDP files are created in the temp directory and deleted after use
+- RDP files are stored persistently in %APPDATA%\Roaming\WinRDP\Connections
+  - Prevents security warnings on subsequent connections
+  - User-specific storage (each Windows user has their own)
+  - Can be manually deleted if needed
 - File I/O uses secure functions (_s versions)

 ## 🐛 Debugging Tips